schnitz-air/Prisma_API_scripts/README.md

 # Prisma_API_scripts
 A collection of Python scripts that uses Prisma Cloud API to perform useful actions

+# Community Supported
+The templates/scripts in this repo are released under an as-is, best effort, support policy.
+These scripts should be seen as community supported and not as an official Palo Alto Networks solution.
+All code in this repo is provided without support or warranty from Palo Alto Networks.
+Please review code used from this repo prior to use in your environment.

 ## Prerequisites
 Before starting to use this collection, make sure you have:
 - A valid Prisma Cloud tenant